 This matrix set of 25 core inspection procedures, supplemented by some complementary supporting procedures, is a significantly smaller number of inspection procedures than were used as part of IMC 2512 for the NRC inspection of the existing operating plants licensed under 10 CFR Part 50.
 Furthermore, use of standard numerology (as in the IP 65001.xx format) to represent each matrix column or row IP facilitates tracking and documentation of the inspection results in the new Construction Inspection Program Information Management System (CIPIMS).

 B03.08 Matrix Implementation.
 The matrix row procedures focus on inspection of quality processes for specific construction disciplines which result in installation of various plant SSCs as well as program elements that are required to be implemented by the licensees.
 The matrix column procedures address inspection criteria which transcend specific disciplinary boundaries, and represent ITAAC characteristics which may be common to several of the row processes.
-When implementing this inspection philosophy, an NRC inspector conducts an inspection of an installation process and the resulting SSC, as defined and controlled by one of the matrix row inspection procedures.
+When implementing this inspection philosophy, an NRC inspector conducts an inspection of an installation process and the resulting system, structure or component (SSC), as defined and controlled by one of the matrix row inspection procedures.
 Portions of other row and column procedures may be used as appropriate for an individual ITAAC.

 The inspector can focus on the available ITAAC populating that matrix row.
 Similarly, when an inspector reviews the program attributes defined by one of the matrix columns, and is therefore guided by one of the column inspection procedures, the inspector can focus on the available ITAAC populating that matrix column.
 As the inspector evaluates the quality process and programmatic criteria identified by an intersection of a matrix row and column, that inspection is focused on the ITAAC within a specific family.
 This allows certain relevant inspection findings and conclusions to be extrapolated to the other ITAAC in that same family, which may not have received direct NRC inspection.
 In effect, this inspection philosophy of using the ITAAC Matrix population as a foundation and the sample rating process for ITAAC prioritization which defines the sample for inspection creates an informed NRC ITAAC sample inspection planning process.